pythonlessons/TensorFlow-object-detection-tutorial/3-4_part object detection grab screen/readme.md

-# TensorFlow Object Detection merged with grabscreen
+# TensorFlow Object Detection merged with grabscreen part #1

 This is third part of our CS:GO object detection tutorial.
 In this part we are going to merge jupyter API code from 1-st tutorial with code from 2-nd tutorial where we tested 3 different ways of grabbing screen.